 Before Sienna Ranch came to be, our land already had a long history, the evidence of which is all around.

 Millions of years ago, this land sat at the bottom of a shallow ocean.
 Today we can find fossilized shells in a number of places on our hills, which were first laid down in the muddy ocean sediment.

 Hundreds of years ago our gigantic Valley oaks – the Tree Fort Tree and Climbing Tree – were just sprouting from their acorns.
-The branches of these grandmother oak trees were possibly shaped by the Miwoks, who would use weights on the ends of branches to sculpt trees as they grew, creating the spectacular boughs we enjoy today.
+The branches of these grandmother oak trees were possibly shaped by the Ohlones as they grew, creating the spectacular boughs we enjoy today.

 Our world today is very different from when our grandmother oak trees first sprouted from acorns a few hundred years ago.
-Its fun to imagine what the world will look like when the acorns sprouting on our hills this year are grown into grandmother oaks.
-What do we want the world to look like?
+Its fun to imagine what the world will look like when the acorns sprouting on our hills this year are grown into grandmother oaks, and to ask ourselves: What do we want the world to look like?